skonves/express-http-context/README.md

 1. If you are using `body-parser` and context is getting lost, register it in express before you register `express-http-context`'s middleware.

 For users of Node 10
 1. Node 10.0.x - 10.3.x are not supported.
-V8 version 6.6 introduced a bug breaks async_hooks during async/await.
+V8 version 6.6 introduced a bug that breaks async_hooks during async/await.
 Node 10.4.x uses V8 v6.7 in which the bug is fixed.
 See: https://github.com/nodejs/node/issues/20274.

 See [Issue #4](https://github.com/skonves/express-http-context/issues/4) for more context.
 If you find any other weird behaviors, please feel free to open an issue.